 Below are a few tips to assist you in your search process.

-- Work with your WKU Library Liaison to access information, and find journals related to your topic.
+- Work with your WKU Subject Specialist Librarian to access information, and find journals related to your topic.

 - Use the Research Guides and Subject Guides available to you.
 They will help you identify journals related to your research!

 There are a number of tutorials available to help you along the way!
 Visit http://libguides.wku.edu/tutorials for the most up-to-date library tutorials.

 download Adobe Acrobat Reader.

 Note: documents in Excel format (XLS) require Microsoft Viewer,